openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPU/_passes.md

 -read-strategy-from-json      : Flag to enable reading strategy from file -read-strategy-file-location  : Location/path to read strategy file
 ```
+### `-manual-tiling`: Tile layers with manual strategy
+The pass performs manual tiling on layers specified by the user.
 ### `-multi-cluster-strategy-assignment`: This pass compute the hardware efficiency of layer that is executed as SOH or SOK and assigns the most optimal strategy
+### `-optimize-concate-slice-to-slice-concat`: Optimize concate-slice to slice-concat
+This pass optimize concat-slice to slice-concat to reduce data copy.
+### `-prefetch-tiling`: Tile layers into smaller tiles to enable prefetch pipeline
+The pass performs tiling on layers to enable prefetch pipeline.

+The pass tries run tiles in parallel.
+The 'prefetch' means that the next tile could be loaded in advance when the current tile is computing.

+The pass does not consider cost models,
+only tiles layers to make at least two tiles could be loaded in CMX memory at the same time.
+### `-resolve-pwl-post-ops`: Resolve requirements for fused PWL post-ops
+Ensures the correct quantization ranges are used for fused PWL activation functions.
+### `-setup-ppe`: Sets activation function for VPU37XX and VPUX40XX PPE based on clamp range
+Ensures the correct activation function and clamping is used for PPE.
+Namely:
+* When ReLU shift value is non-zero, set leaky ReLU.
+* Otherwise, set NOOP.
+* Deduce clamping via output element type.
 ### `-split-NCE-ops-onto-workloads`: Split VPU NCE operation onto workloads
 ### `-wrap-vpu-ops-in-ncecluster-tiling`: This pass wraps vpu operations that should be executed across multiple clusters in NCEClusterTiling operations
 This pass builds an IR in order to represent multi-cluster compilation.
 It performs a number of functions.